Nick Madrigal Player Props: Cubs vs. Pirates

-Nick Madrigal -- batting .207 with five walks and three RBI in his past 10 games -- will be in action for the Chicago Cubs versus the Pittsburgh Pirates, with Johan Oviedo on the mound, on June 15 at 8:05 PM ET.
+On Monday, Nick Madrigal (.367 on-base percentage in past 10 games, 57 points above season-long percentage) and the Chicago Cubs play the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
+First pitch is at 7:05 PM ET.

-He had a hitless performance in his most recent game (0-for-2 with an RBI) against the Pirates.
+In his previous game he had a hitless performance (0-for-2) against the Orioles.

 Nick Madrigal Game Info & Props vs. the Pirates